langevin-usgs/modflow-training-princeton2024/build_parallel_mf6.md

 This will download the repository and create a new folder called `modflow6` in the working directory.

 ## Step 2.
-Create the `mf6xtd` Conda Environment
+Update your `mfandmore2024` Conda Environment
-Next, you will create a conda environment, called `mf6xtd`, that will be used to compile the parallel version of MODFLOW 6.
-The `mf6xtd` environment will have all of the software needed to compile serial and parallel versions of MODFLOW 6.

-The steps for creating the `mf6xtd` conda environment are as follows
+Next, you will update your `mfandmore2024` environment with dependencies for building MODFLOW 6.

-Create a an environment file that has the following contents.
+Create an environment file that has the following contents.
 Call this file `mf6xtd_environment.yml`

 ```
 channels: